RhettRautsaw/MitoSIS/README.md

 | --version       | Show program's version number and exit |
 |<img width=200/> |<img width=500/>|

+## Reference Databases
+The user can download nucleotide sequences from the taxonomic group of interest from the database of [NCBI](https://www.ncbi.nlm.nih.gov/genbank/).
+For instance, the user can search for "snakes[porgn]AND mitochondrion[filter]" and send all complete records to a Genbank formatted file.
+Then the GenBank fromat file is used as input in the option ```-r``` to be used as reference in MitoSIS pipeline.

+The GenBank format file is converted into two files to generate a `fasta+sp` database, which is used in all steps of MitoSIS workflow.
+To improve the reference database by adding custom/private sequences, see the section below.

 ## Fasta & Custom Reference Databases
 Fasta reference databases must be accompanied by a tab-delimited taxa id (`.sp`) file.
 We refer to this combination of files as a `fasta+sp` database.
 The tab-delimited taxa id (`.sp`) file must occur in the same directory as the fasta file and have the same filename with `.sp` appended (*i.e.*, ReferenceDB.fasta and ReferenceDB.fasta.sp).

-If you have a Genbank database and only want to add additional or custom sequences, we recommend first running `--convert`.
+If you have a Genbank database and only want to add additional or custom/private sequences, we recommend first running `--convert`.

 ```
 MitoSIS.py -r ReferenceDB.gb --convert